 dental crown near me can be made from a variety of different materials.
 All of these different materials carry their own unique properties, advantages, and drawbacks.

 Stainless Steel Dental Crowns

 Stainless steel dental crowns are temporary crowns used over permanent teeth.
-These crown dental Houston tx protect the teeth or filling from damage while a permanent crown is being made.
-As such, stainless steel crowns are basically just placeholder crowns.
+These dental crowns near me in Houston, tx protect the teeth or filling from damage while a permanent crown is being made.
+As such, stainless steel crowns are just placeholder crowns.
 The crown covers the entire tooth and protects it from harm while you wait for a permanent solution.
-In children, the crown is also attached over primary teeth and naturally comes out when the permanent teeth come out.
-Generally speaking, stainless steel dental crowns are mostly used for children and only temporarily for adults.
+In children, the crown is also attached to primary teeth and naturally comes out when the permanent teeth come out.
+Generally, stainless steel dental crowns are mostly used for children and only temporarily for adults.